alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 sudo netplan apply
 ```

-### Bypass systemd-resolved
+### Configure a static resolv.conf

-Just like Ubuntu-Infra-Server, we need to bypass systemd-resolved so DNS queries will get forwarded to the DNS server directly.
+Just like Ubuntu-Infra-Server, we need to edit the resolv.conf file so DNS queries will get forwarded to the DNS server directly.

 <br>